joseph-abell/york-oratory/content/pages/visitor-information.md

 date: 2019-07-30T12:31:48.522Z
 description: Opening Times and Visitor Information for St Joseph's and St Wilfrid's
 ---
+## Both St Wilfrid's and St Joseph's churches are currently closed due to the lockdown.

 ## Opening times

 St Wilfrid's is open every day of the week for most of the day.
 The approximate times are as follows: